 5. Friendliness or a positive attitude

 Customers expect to have positive interactions with customer service representatives and support agents.
-Empathy, kindness, and politeness matter, especially in situations where the customer is stressed.
+Empathy, kindness, and politeness matter, especially when the customer is stressed.
 Because of this, it’s important to hire customer service professionals who embody those traits.

 How to meet top customer service standards